 - An in use flag, initially set to false, meaning that the pinUvAuthToken is not in use.
 When the in use flag is set to true, the pinUvAuthToken is said to be in use. - A initial usage time limit, initially not set. beginUsingPinUvAuthToken() sets this value according to the transport the platform is using to communicate with it.
-The platform MUST invoke an authenticator operation using the pinUvAuthToken within this time limit for thepinUvAuthToken to remain valid for the fullmax usage time period.
-The default maximum pertransport initial usage time limit values are: - usb: 30 seconds - nfc: 19.8 seconds (16 bit counter with 3311hz clock: max time before overflow) - ble: 30 seconds - internal: 30 seconds
+The platform MUST invoke an authenticator operation using the pinUvAuthToken within this time limit for the pinUvAuthToken - usb: 30 seconds - o nfc: 19.8 seconds (16 bit counter with 3311hz clock: max time before overflow) - o ble: 30 seconds - o internal: 30 seconds